On the structure of dg categories of relative singularities: Preliminaries

 \section{Preliminaries}

-In this section we will introduce notation and recall some well known facts about the theory of dg-categories.
+In this section we will introduce notation and recall some well known facts about the theory of dg categories.

 For us, all rings will be commutative with an identity element.
-Moreover, we will always assume the Noetherianity assumption, even when not explicitly mentioned. \begin{notation} We fix a base ring $A$.
+Moreover, we will always assume that rings are Noetherian, even when not explicitly mentioned. \begin{notation} We fix a base ring $A$.
 We will refer to its prime spectrum $Spec(A)$ by $S$ and to the category of $S$-schemes of finite type by \sch. \end{notation} We will usually identify every ordinary category with its nerve.
-We will therefore avoid to write $N(\mathcal{C})$ to refer to the nerve of the ordinary category $\mathcal{C}$.
+We will therefore avoid writing $N(\mathcal{C})$ to refer to the nerve of the ordinary category $\mathcal{C}$.